wp-plugins/zedity/readme.txt

 4. Click on "Install now", activate it and you're done!

-Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step directions and screen-shots.
+Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.

-**Option B (via FTP):**
+**Option B - via FTP:**

 1. Upload and unzip the "zedity.zip" file into your 'wp-content/plugins' directory.

 2. Activate the Zedity plugin (from your WordPress dashboard)

 == Tutorials ==
-Here are some tutorials that can help you get started and learn some useful tips:
+Here are some tutorials to help you get started and learn some usage tips:

 **From A to...
 Zedity!
 This tutorial shows you how to get started with Zedity:**
 [youtube http://www.youtube.com/watch?v=wdUkypagojc]

-**Need to update your Zedity content?
+**Do you need to update your Zedity content?
 This short tutorial shows how to do it:**
 [youtube http://www.youtube.com/watch?v=UOJ15OFWbFU]

-Please notice that some of the features shown may be available in the [Zedity Premium](http://zedity.com/plugin/wp) Furthermore if you upgraded to the Premium version, you can keep both version installed, free and Premium, but only one at the time can be active.
+Please notice that some of the features are available in [Zedity Premium](http://zedity.com/plugin/wp) If you upgraded to the Premium version, you can keep both versions, Free and Premium, installed at the same time but only one of the twoa can be active.
 So, before activating one, please make sure that you deactivated the other.

 Here you can find more [Zedity Turorials](http://zedity.com/blog/tutorials).

 == Frequently asked questions ==

 **Q: Why should I use the Zedity plugin?**
-A: Zedity enables you to do things that cannot be done with the default WordPress editor.
+A: Zedity enables you to do things that cannot be done with the default WordPress editor, creating your posts and pages, very easily, quickly and hassle-free.
 For example, you can drag and drop any element (videos, images, text, audio, etc.) exactly where you want, with total flexibility for any creative layouts, add any media and stylish effects: all in just few clicks!
 Zedity has been designed to enable anyone to create impressive results, which only skilled developers could do before.
 Thank your for your interest and, if you decided to give Zedity a try, we would absolutely welcome your feedback!

-**Q: How do I start using Zedity?**
+**Q: How can I start creating content with Zedity?**
 A: After installing and enabling the plugin, a new button ("Z") appears in the WordPress visual editor.
 Just click on the "Z" button to open Zedity, and you can start adding your content right away.
 Once you're done, save ("Content" -> "Save") to exit the Zedity Editor and your content will be ready for preview or publishing.
 You can add Zedity content anywhere in your blog or site, as many times as you want.

 **Q: How come audio and video boxes are not playing after I exit the Zedity Editor?**